Creating digital communal spaces to connect youth to in-person communities.

 Addressing user needs and validating features through testing.

-An app that connects, grows, and sustains communities.
+Villager is an app that connects, grows, and sustains communities.

 Customize your experience with the personality questionnaire.